| Endorsed by GLRC Executive Committee on March 2, 2007 I. Introduction Invasive species come from outside an ecosystem, degrade habitat,

 prohibiting the importation and sale of a number of live AIS, shutting

+down another vector for their introduction.
 However, even the best prevention efforts may not stop all AIS

 introductions.
 The Great Lakes Regional Collaboration (GLRC) Strategy